last updated: August 27, 2020

 It’s designed to encapsulate the breasts vs compressing them down.
 This allows for more comfort, movement management to soften bounce and a natural shape.
 The Ultralu fabric (designed by lululemon specifically for this bra) is lightweight and designed to mold to your body after three to five wears.
 You’ll see few seams and a flat hook-and-eye closure in the back to keep distractions at a minimum.

 I’ve heard so many woman tell me this bra changed their life.
 They wear it for workouts and everyday life.
 No joke, no exaggeration.
 If you’re on the fence, it’s at least worth a try.
 And if you test it and hate it, nine times out of ten lululemon will take it back and replace it with a sports bra you will actually love.

 Sizes ranges 34A to 36E.

-There are currently two colors on markdown in the Enlite Bra *Weave ($59).
+There are currently 2 colors of the Enlite Bra *Zip Front on markdown.